redFrik/udk18-Discrete_Structures/udk171109/README.md

 unity3d
 ==

-first we create a simple 2d scene with a single spjere rotating around.
+first we create a simple 2d scene with a single sphere rotating around.

 * start unity and create a new **2D** project. give it a name (here whitney2d)
 * create a new script by selecting Assets / Create / C# Script